|

 bed.

 The dog’s reaction was a dead giveaway.
-Now

-I know there’s definitely something under the bed, Bailey thought.
+something under the bed, Bailey thought.

-All I gotta do is stay awake
+All I gotta do is stay

-letting Jones’ stories get to him.
+he was letting Jones’ stories get to him.

 The dog took a few steps forward and started barking.
 Bailey got